Java Clean Code - How to Write Clean Code in Java?

 • This is very difficult and irritating when it comes to large projects.
 Instead we can simply use a constant ERROR_CODE and assign it the value 404 or -1.
 Now, this constant identifier can be used anywhere in the code.

-• If, in future, any change is required, we have to only change the ERROR_CODE constant identifier and rest everything will work smoothly.
+• If any change is required in the future, we need only change the ERROR_CODE constant identifier; otherwise, everything will work smoothly.

 7. Code Comments

-Many experienced programmers or developers recommend adding comments to your code so that you or any other developer can understand the functioning of that code in the future.
-Commenting is also considered one of the best practices to make the code easily understandable.
+Many experienced programmers or developers recommend adding comments to your code so that you or any other developer can understand its functioning in the future.
+Commenting is also considered one of the best practices for making the code easily understandable.
 It has been observed that initially, some developers don't follow the commenting practice.
-Then after some time, when they see that uncommented code, it becomes very difficult for them to understand it.
+Then, after some time, when they see that uncommented code, it becomes very difficult for them to understand it.

 In Java, two kinds of comments are allowed: Documentation comments and Implementation comments.
 Let us see them in detail.